perfanalytics/pose2sim/README.md

 We provide a list of standalone tools (see [Utilities](https://github.com/perfanalytics/pose2sim/tree/main/Pose2Sim/Utilities)), which can be either run as scripts, or imported as functions.
 Check usage in the docstring of each Python file.
 The figure below shows how some of these tools can be used to further extend Pose2Sim usage.

-Open a terminal in your project folder, activate your environment (see [here](#1-set-up-a-uv-environment)), and try any of these.
+Open a terminal in your project folder, [activate your environment](#activate-your-environment), and try any of these.
 Type in `name_of_script.py -h` for more instructions on how to use them.

 <img src="Content/Pose2Sim_workflow_utilities.jpg" width="760">